 Year 5/6 Curriculum Information-Spring Term 1 2024

 Welcome

 We hope you have all had a wonderful Christmas and you are excited for our next half term.
 We are taking a trip back in time to investigate the world of the Maya people.
 We will be creating some beautiful water colour pictures and learning to talk about our family in French-these are just a few of the exciting lessons we will be teaching!
-You can talk to your child about what they have been learning and use this knowledge organiser to help.
-If your child would like to do any work (posters, leaflets, vocabulary sheets) linked to this knowledge organiser, we would love to see it and dojos will be given out!
-You can even tweet us their work using the names below.
+You can talk to your child about what they have been

 Useful information

 Twitter

 Please follow your class Twitter page for regular updates on what is happening during the school day.

 5DH - @MissHartleySPS

 5/6AM - @MissMarshallY56

-6CP - @MrsPease\y6
+6CP-@MrsPease y6

 P.E.

 For P.E. days, children should come to school in their P.E. kit and not their uniform.

 P.E. day

-6CP - Tuesday
+6CP - Tuesday 5/6AM-Wednesday

-5/6AM-Wednesday
+FDU Monday

-5/6DH- Thursday
+5 DH- Monday

 Homework

-Spellings and tables will be given out on Wednesdays to be practised at home and weekly tests will take place on the following Tuesday.
+Spellings and tables will be given out on Wednesdays to be practised at home and weekly tests will take place on the following Friday.
 Each half-term, three optional homework projects will be set on the school website for the children to have a go at.
 They are welcome to bring in any of their project work to share with the class.